 Examiner consistency is very high.
 The margin of error is in the acceptable range given the facts that the test scores are negatively skewed and the four subtests are independent of one another.
-The 12 candidates observed in this zone of uncertainty may be misclassified due to random error but their scores were substantially below the majority of examinees.
+One candidate observed in this zone of uncertainty may be misclassified due to random error but their scores were substantially below the majority of examinees.

-Restorative
+Restorative PB

-There are four subtests with each subtest consisting of two parts: preparation and finish.
+There are two subtests with each subtest consisting of two parts: preparation and finish.
 A study of structure is possible with only two of the four subtests due to sample size limitations.
 Anterior Composite Preparation and Anterior Composition and Finish was the first subtest, and Posterior Composite Preparation and Posterior Composite Finish was the second subtest.
-A principal components factor analysis with varimax rotation revealed a single factor with strong loadings for each part of each subtest.
-The eigenvalue was 2.61, and about 65% of all variance was accounted by this factor.
+An exploratory factor analysis with varimax rotation revealed a single factor with strong loadings for each part of each subtest.
+The eigenvalue was 1.84, and about 58% of all variance was accounted by this factor.
 This result suggests that these two subtests represent a single factor-restorative proficiency.